Skip to Content

 2. Waterproof phone case

-If you’re like me, most of your Hawaii memories will be photos on your phone.
+If you’re like me, most of your Hawaii memories will be photos on your cell phone.
 A waterproof phone case is a must, especially if you want to capture those epic shots while kayaking, paddle boarding or jet skiing.
-Add a flotation strap to your case, just in case your phone ends up in the water.
-This prevents it from sinking and makes it easier to grab.

-3. Daytime essentials
+3. Daytime Essentials

 • Small umbrella.
 I love my Blunt compact umbrella designed not to turn inside out like a martini glass!

-• Bug spray
+• Bug spray/insect repellent

 4. Mesh water shoes